Quantum Hall to Chiral Spin Liquid transition in a Triangular Lattice Hofstadter-Hubbard Model: Discussion and Conclusion

 However our calculation of excitation spectra on a small radius cylinder is in one important respect inconsistent with a previous picture~\cite{divic2025} of this topological Mott transition, which argues that at the transition separating IQH and CSL phases on a flux $\pi/2$ triangular lattice there should be a gapless triplet mode consisting of a $q=0$ charge neutral excitation and two states derived from it by action of the generators of the SU(2) symmetry first identified by Yang~\cite{Yang89}.
 The existence of a gapless or at least relatively soft charge $2e$ mode is also suggested by very recent reports of topological chiral superconductivity in the lightly doped version of the model we study~\cite{Pichler25,Chen25,Kuhlenkamp25}.
 For YC3, we find strong evidence that just one mode becomes gapless at the transition, that this mode is the momentum $-\pi$ dimerization fluctuation associated with the (classically definable) order parameter introduced by Divic et al~\cite{divic2024csl}, and that all charge $2e$ excitations remain very high in energy.

 The discrepancy may arise from finite-size effects.
 Our excitation results are on YC3.
 Even in this narrow width one sees a depression of the (large) single and two particle gaps near the transition, although it is important to note that the pair interaction energy (Fig.~\ref{fig:PB}) is repulsive.
 It may be that one or both of these gaps close as $L_y \to \infty$.
+We attempted calculations on YC$5$ but could not obtain sufficiently converged data near the critical point to perform a reliable $1/L_y$ extrapolation.
 Alternatively the topological Mott transition may not require gapless long-wavelength charge neutral and $2e$ modes.
 As discussed in section~\ref{sec:Section3B}, the entanglement spectrum and spin pumping at $U>U_c$ may be understood in terms of the dimerized spin model expected in a Mott-localized phase; these phenomena are also observed in even-radius cylinders where $U_c$ seems to mark a crossover, not a transition~\cite{Knap2024}.
 Possibly Mott localization may change the structure of the boundary models without explicitly closing a bulk gap.
 In approximate analyses of related models~\cite{Wagner24} it was argued that the change in topology could arise from a change in bulk properties of Green function zeros rather than from opening and closing of physical gaps.
 Our finding may also be related to theoretical studies of ``symmetric mass generation'' where changing an interaction may gap a boundary fermion without closing and reopening a bulk gap~\cite{Wang22}.

 Investigation of the structure of the phase transition and order parameter magnitude, and of the excitation spectrum for wider radius cylinders is of great interest and importance, as is deeper understanding of the superconductivity and other properties of doped systems.